 For more information from the CDC, please visit https://www.cdc.gov/coronavirus/2019-ncov/index.html

-The Galveston Island Convention & Visitors Bureau will continue monitoring the coronavirus (COVID-19) updates and will respond appropriately based on the advice of governments, public health authorities, and medical professionals.
+The Galveston Island Convention & Visitors Bureau will continue monitoring the coronavirus and will provide updates as appropriate.